andreymatin/wp-brief/README.md

 # WP Brief

-Admin side development reports, documentation attached to the site.
+Admin side development reports, documentation from developer for the client